 Examples of Disclosure Language

-Dr. David Coleman is a member of the ABIM Board of Directors and of the ABIM Internal Medicine Exam Committee.
-To protect the integrity of Board Certification, ABIM strictly enforces the confidentiality and its ownership of ABIM exam content, and Dr. Coleman has agreed to keep ABIM exam questions confidential.
-No ABIM exam questions are shared or otherwise disclosed in this article.
+Dr. Roger Bush is a member of the ABIM Board of Directors.
+To protect the integrity of Board Certification, ABIM strictly enforces the confidentiality and its ownership of ABIM exam content, and Dr. Bush has agreed to keep ABIM exam questions confidential.
+No ABIM exam questions are shared or otherwise disclosed.